ptr5044/Flask_Setup_Template/README.md

 ## Installing Dependencies

-Hey all, to download all the dependencies navigate to the project folder in command line and run this command: 'py -m pip install -r requirements.txt'
+Hey all, to download all the dependencies navigate to the project folder in command line and run this command:
+    py -m pip install -r requirements.txt